Testing for success

 The proof of excellence is in how KuRFS and Coyote perform as key components of LIDS: “There have been thousands and thousands of hours of evaluations, including quarterly engineering tests, leading up to the Army’s annual record tests,” said Darnè, a retired U.S. Army colonel.
 “We’ve co-developed these capabilities with the Army, and they know that what they have will perform reliably as the mission requires.”

-Building on the milestones achieved in the 2021 test, Raytheon’s Counter-UAS team members again gathered alongside Army personnel at the Yuma Proving Ground in Arizona for their summer 2022 test.
+Building on the milestones achieved in previous, annual tests, Raytheon’s Counter-UAS team members again gathered alongside Army personnel at the Yuma Proving Ground in Arizona for their summer 2023 test.

 Again, the results were outstanding:

 - KuRFS excelled in a stress test successfully detecting and tracking a complex swarm of more than 30 unmanned aircraft vehicles.